-A. A. Nair, Joseph, J., Dr. Deepthy Menon, Shantikumar V Nair, and Dr. Manitha B. Nair, “Electrospun Yarn Reinforced NanoHA Composite Matrix as a Potential Bone Substitute for Enhanced Regeneration of Segmental Defects.”, Tissue Eng Part A, vol. 23, no. 7-8, pp. 345-358, 2017.
+A. Anitha, Joseph, J., Menon, D., Shantikumar V Nair, and Dr. Manitha B. Nair, “Electrospun Yarn Reinforced NanoHA Composite Matrix as a Potential Bone Substitute for Enhanced Regeneration of Segmental Defects.”, Tissue Eng Part A, vol. 23, no. 7-8, pp. 345-358, 2017.